About The Authenticity Project:

 - forge meaningful relationships with mentoring LIS professionals and staff/board members at the HBCU Library Alliance and Digital Library Federation

-- engage in quarterly networking sessions and in-depth discussions that encourage conversation and skill-building
+- engage in quarterly networking sessions and in-depth discussions that encourage conversation and relationship- and skill-building

 - receive full support to attend and present at the DLF Forum and Learn@DLF workshop events in their fellowship year